 The insurance companies have the data to support their ratings.
-In order for the insurance company to get their credit score ratings approved by the each state’s department of insurance, they have to show that there is a correlation between credit and risk of loss.
+Insurance companies have to get their credit score ratings approved by the each state’s department of insurance.
+To do this, they have to show that there is a correlation between credit and risk of loss.
 So their data shows that they have paid more out in claims to those with lower credit scores than those with higher credit scores.

 There has always been a lot of debate on the validity of using credit scoring for the purpose of insurance underwriting.
 There are very good arguments for and very good arguments against the use of credit scoring in insurance.